 Best time to go to Val Gardena

-Who wouldn’t want to visit the Dolomites in the summer when the weather is warmer and the days are longer, but that also means crowded trails, longer ques and a significant increase in prices.
+Who wouldn’t want to visit the Dolomites in the summer when the weather is warmer and the days are longer, but that also means crowded trails, more extended ques and a significant increase in prices.

 For a truly relaxing hiking holiday, try to go early or late in summer to avoid crowds.